resiprocate/resiprocate/README.md

 ## Configuration Flags

 CMake "cached" variables are used to specify options such as whether c-ares should be used or not.
-You can get the list and tweak them with:
+You can get the list with:

 ```
-$ cmake -i ..
+$ cmake -LH
 ```

-You can also set them on the command line like:
+You can set them on the command line like:

 ```
-$ cmake -DWITH_C_ARES=true ..
+$ cmake -DWITH_C_ARES=true
 ```

 # Future Considerations